On this page

 You will need your ticket or unpaid fine notice showing an offence number or file number, offence date, and the amount due.

 Paymentus Corporation charges a convenience fee to use their service.
 Fees on payments are charged directly to the customer at a rate of 2.5% for credit card transactions and 1.5% for debit card transactions.
-Payments using Interac Online are charged a flat rate of $1.95 The City of Guelph does not receive any part of this convenience fee.
-Paymentus Corporation is an independent company providing a service for the City of Guelph.
+The City of Guelph does not receive any part of this convenience fee.
+Paymentus Corporation is an independent company providing a service for the City of Guelph

 Pay by mail

 Please send cheque, or money order payable to City of Guelph; or send VISA®, Mastercard®, or AMEX® account information to:

 - Pay by cheque, VISA®, Mastercard®, or money order at any Provincial Offences Court in Ontario;

 - Guelph’s Provincial Offences Court also accepts cash, Interac® and AMEX®